Chien-pinWang/Buoy/README.md

 - At project folder root, run `php index.php` to report the buoys at northern Taiwan.
 - A list of available buoy station names is presented.
 Use <space> key to select the stations of interest; <return> key to start the program.
-- Buoy data of the last 3 hours are printed, along with the stats (average, max, min, and trend) of the last 8-hour data (wave height, sea temperature, and air temperature) are printed to stdout.
+- Buoy data of the last 3 hours are printed, along with the stats (default to average and trend) of the last 8-hour data (wave height, sea temperature, and air temperature) are printed to stdout.

 ## To-do's